finnpedersenkazes/braille-python/README.md

 Being blind and using IT can be quite a challenge.
 But it is also an opportunity.

 The intension with this project is to challenge the idea that braille solutions have to be expensive and for the few.
-Would it be possible to make games and applications for older braille displays at a relatively low cost.
-Would it be possible for students using Python could write these solutions?
+Would it be possible to make games and applications for older braille displays at a relatively low cost?
+Would it be possible for students using Python to write these solutions?

 ## BrlAPI